 Salmon Avocado Salad Sandwich

-Made with flaky baked salmon and bright flavours like lemon and dill, this Salmon Avocado Salad is a quick, easy, and healthy lunch idea.
-Serve it on bread as a salmon salad sandwich, on crackers, or in a lettuce wrap for a low-carb option.
+Made with flaky baked salmon and bright flavours like lemon and dill, this Salmon Avocado Salad is a quick, easy lunch idea.
+Serve it on bread as a salmon salad sandwich, on crackers, or in a lettuce wrap.

 Prep Time 10 minutes